4 Hours / 4 CEs

 • Intended Audience

-This training is designed for psychologists, mental health professionals, counselors, and psychiatrists who currently work with, or are interested in working with, police and public safety populations.
-It is intended for those practicing or seeking to practice in Police and Public Safety Psychology (PPSP).
+This training is intended for psychologists, mental health professionals, counselors, and psychiatrists who work with, or are interested in working with, police and public safety populations.
+It is suitable for those practicing in Police and Public Safety Psychology (PPSP) and those seeking to expand their expertise in supporting law enforcement and public safety personnel.

 • Experience Level

-his program is designed for licensed and pre-licensed mental health professionals at all experience levels seeking to enhance their skills in resolving ethical dilemmas within Police and Public Safety Psychology (PPSP).
+This training is designed for licensed and pre-licensed mental health professionals at various stages of experience in Police and Public Safety Psychology (PPSP).

-New to PPSP or ethical decision-making in this context; seeking foundational knowledge of ethical dilemmas and relevant diversity factors in intervention, assessment, and consultation.
+• Beginner: Participants are new to PPSP or ethical decision-making in this context and seek foundational knowledge about common ethical dilemmas and relevant diversity considerations.

 • Practice Setting